Great Yarmouth – North Denes Heliport

-North Denes Heliport is a heliport located in the northern suburbs of Great Yarmouth, just off the A149 next to Yarmouth Stadium, formerly used as a base for services to the gas platforms in the southern North Sea.
+North Denes Heliport is a heliport located in the northern suburbs of Great Yarmouth, just off the A149 next to Yarmouth Stadium in Norfolk, England.
+The heliport was formerly used as a base for services to the gas platforms in the southern North Sea.
 Fixed-wing aircraft were not permitted to use the heliport.
 The heliport was owned by CHC Helicopter, which operated several AgustaWestland AW139 helicopters.